lrfinotti/cybr201_book/01-WhatIsCrypto.md

 find_possible_word(part_dec, "because", test_dec_dict)
 ```

 That is not too much to go by...
 So, let's investigate some more.
+Let's look at other common works with a "b", to see if "H" would be reasonable for it.
 Let's try "but":

 ```{code-cell} ipython3
 find_possible_word(part_dec, "but", test_dec_dict)